autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 {{% alert title="Note" %}}Note that registration after genesis allows a validator to register with zero bonded stake.
 The validator bonds stake after registration to become eligible for committee selection.{{% /alert %}}

+## Validator jailing

+A validator can be jailed by protocol as a penalty for failing to adhere to consensus rules when serving as a member of the consensus committee.
+If a slashing penalty imposes [jailing](/glossary/#jailing), this will be applied at epoch end when the penalty is processed.

+In this state:

+- It is ignored by the committee selection algorithm run at the epoch end.
+- New stake delegations are not accepted.
+- The information that the validator is being jailed and barred from active validator duty is visible to delegators.

+Note that:

+- Pending stake delegation requests (bonding, unbonding) submitted _before_ the jailing are still applied.
+- The Validator's Liquid Newton remains transferrable and redeemable for Newton while the validator is jailed.

+At end of epoch the [accountability and fault detection protocol](/concepts/accountability/) processes slashable faults and for each offending validator:

+- Computes the [slashing amount](/concepts/accountability/#autonity-slashing-amount-calculation) and [jail period](/glossary/#jail-period), the count of blocks for which the validator is 'in jail' and excluded from selection to the consensus committee.
+- Applies the slashing amount fine.
+- Changes the validator's state from `active` to `jailed`.
+- A `SlashingEvent` event is emitted detailing: validator identifier address, slashing amount, jail release block: the block number at which the jail period expires.

+The validator is jailed and ignored by the committee selection algorithm.
+Stake delegation transactions bonding stake are reverted until the validator resumes an `active` state.

+To get out of jail and resume an active state, the validator must [reactivate their validator](/concepts/validator/#validator-re-activation).
+This can be done at any point after expiry of the [jail period](/glossary/#jail-period).
+Returned to an `active` state, the validator is again eligible for selection to the consensus committee.

 ## Validator pausing